 - Periods of not breathing or choking while breathing.

 - Mouth breathing.
 No air is moving from the nose to the throat, requiring a child to breathe through the mouth.

-- Restlessness during sleep.
+- Restlessness during sleep, tossing and turning.
 This occurs with or without periods of being awake.

 - Hyperactivity during the day.